treussart/pki/README.md

 # pki
-Easily create certificate X509 for Web and Email
+Easily create certificate X509 for server and email encryption

 KISSS Principle : Keep it simple, stupid and Secure